katonic-dev/explainit/README.md

 ## What is Explainit?
 Explainit is a modern, enterprise-ready business intelligence web application that re-uses existing frameworks to manage and serve dashboard features to machine learning project lifecycle.

+## Features
 Explainit allows ML platform teams to:
 * Analyze Drift in the existing data stack (Features & Targets).
 * Prepare very short summary of productionized data.
 * Perform Quality Checks on the data.
-* Analyze relationship between features & target.
+* Analyze in-depth relationship between features & target.
-* Understand more about intricasies of features and target.

 ## Who is Explainit for?
 Explainit helps ML platform teams with DevOps experience monitor productionized batch data.
 Explainit can also help these teams build towards a explainability/monitoring platform that improves collaboration between engineers and data scientists.